icsnju/visualinux/scripts/prompts/viewql.md

 UPDATE bar WITH view: full
 UPDATE all \ bar WITH shrinked: true

 I will give you a message which describes the user's need to manipulate the kernel object graph.
-You should synthesize a VQL program that matches the description.
-The answer should only contain the VQL code without quotes or any other description or explanation.
+You should synthesize a ViewQL program that matches the description.
+The answer should only contain the ViewQL code without quotes or any other description or explanation.